 “20 years of legislation against domestic violence – a common, strong and lasting commitment to reinforce the fight“.

-For the 20th anniversary of the amended law of 8 September 2003 on domestic violence, the Ministry of Gender Equality organised a conference to review 20 years of fighting against domestic violence, to see the current challenges of dealing with recidivist perpetrators of violence and to discuss operational perspectives with experts in the field.
+For the 20th anniversary of the amended law of 8 September 2003 on domestic violence, the Ministry for Gender Equality and Diversity organised a conference to review 20 years of fighting against domestic violence, to see the current challenges of dealing with recidivist perpetrators of violence and to discuss operational perspectives with experts in the field.

 Minister of Gender Equality Taina Bofferding, Minister of Justice Sam Tanson and Minister of Internal Security Henri Kox opened the conference, emphasising their unwavering commitment to the fight against domestic violence and their willingness to join forces in order to strengthen the care of victims and the work with perpetrators of domestic violence.